-- Illustrate the different methods of gene therapy (L4) - List the types and application of rDNA constructs for gene therapy (L2) - Describe the different delivery systems for gene therapy (L3) - Highlight the applications of genetic engineering in biological, medical and industrial fields (L4)
+- Illustrate the different methods of gene therapy (L1). - List the types and application of rDNA constructs for gene therapy (L2). - Describe the different delivery systems for gene therapy (L2). - Highlight the applications of genetic engineering in biological and medical fields (L2). - Remember the role of genetic engineering in industrial applications (L2).

-• Understand the concept of rDNA technology, map and chemically synthesize genes (CO1).

-- Learn the different types of vectors, construction of gene library and blotting techniques (CO2). - Understand the present-day applications of genetic engineering with both advantages and disadvantages (CO3). - Understand the concept of RNA silencing (C04). - Gain knowledge on methods of gene therapy, delivery systems and applications (CO5).
+- Understand the concept of rDNA technology, map and chemically synthesize genes (CO1). - Learn the different types of vectors, construction of gene library and blotting techniques (CO2). - Understand the present day applications of genetic engineering with both advantages and disadvantages (CO3). - Understand the concept of RNA silencing (C04). - Gain knowledge on methods of gene therapy, delivery systems and applications (CO5).